mounhq/.github/profile/README.md

 ## ∇ What we build

-MCNU Labs is a family of small, focused, **self-hostable** web services.
+MOUN is a family of small, focused, **self-hostable** web services.
 Each one does a single job well, ships **dark-first**, and refuses to track you: no cookies, no fingerprinting, no IP storage, no consent banners.
 One tiny script or one SQLite file — not a platform.